Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 # Possibility 2: The Evangelist

-Whoever wants to listen (and everyone else, too) will hear continuously from Andrea about all the advantages of her favourite tool.
+Whoever wants to listen (and everyone else, too) will hear continuously about all the advantages of Andrea's favourite tool.
 She does everything she can to have as many people as possible switch to her favourite tool, even if there are good reasons why up to now, something else was in use.

-The big challenge of evangelists is that they usually don't know the alternatives.
-This means that they sound more like "I don't want to learn about this alternative" than like "I know something better".
-In the worst case, the functionality they point out as the biggest advantage has been implemented in an improved way in the very alternative they are trying to replace.
+The big challenge of an evangelists is that they usually don't know the alternatives.
+This means that Andrea sounds more like "I don't want to learn about this alternative" than like "I know something better".
+In the worst case, the functionality she points out as the biggest advantage has been implemented in an improved way in the very alternative she is trying to replace.

-The evangelist attempts to convince everybody that her preferences are the best and takes steps to have the whole team switch to her preferred tool.

 The advantage of the evangelist is that many migrations need the tenacity of an evangelist.
 Without evangelists, we would still use the tools from the last century.